The Ridiculous 6: Plot

-After meeting Chico and Danny, the half-brothers have a run in with Chico's boss, sociopathic saloon owner Smiley Harris (Harvey Keitel), who was part of Frank's gang until Frank stole his cut of their biggest score and left him to die at the windmill.
+After meeting Chico and Danny, the half-brothers have a run in with Chico's boss, sociopathic saloon owner Smiley Harris, who was part of Frank's gang until Frank stole his cut of their biggest score and left him to die at the windmill.
 When Smiley attempts to kill the half-brothers out of revenge against Frank, he ends up being unintentionally decapitated by Ramon.
-The group later encounters Abner Doubleday (John Turturro) who is developing baseball with some Chinese immigrants.
+The group later encounters Abner Doubleday, who is developing baseball with some Chinese immigrants.

 The Left-Eye Gang soon catch up to the Ridiculous 6 while the latter are relaxing in a pond.
 The gang overpowers the Ridiculous 6 and steal their loot.
-Through Herm's ramblings, translated by Tommy, the Ridiculous 6 then decide to rob a gambling game in Yuma hosted by Ezekiel Grant (Jon Lovitz) and attended by Mark Twain (Vanilla Ice) and General George Armstrong Custer (David Spade).
-The Ridiculous 6 succeed, though Wyatt Earp (Blake Shelton) nearly jeopardizes their plan, and set off to ransom their father.
+Through Herm's ramblings, translated by Tommy, the Ridiculous 6 then decide to rob a gambling game in Yuma hosted by Ezekiel Grant and attended by Mark Twain and General George Armstrong Custer.
+The Ridiculous 6 succeed, though Wyatt Earp nearly jeopardizes their plan, and set off to ransom their father.

 On the way, the Ridiculous 6 come across the Left-Eye Gang who have been left to die in the desert by Cicero.
 Tommy and the brothers rescue the Left-Eye Gang and reclaim the $50,000 they had stolen from them.
 That evening, Tommy sees a photograph carried by Danny that proves Cicero is the one who murdered his mother and sets off alone to rescue his father and confront the bandit leader.
-After meeting with Cicero and paying the ransom, Tommy confronts Cicero just and gets his revenge on his mother's killer.
+After meeting with Cicero and paying the ransom, Tommy confronts Cicero and gets his revenge on his mother's killer.

 The Ridiculous 6, who followed Tommy along with the Left-Eye Gang, have a reunion with their long-lost father.
 When Frank learns his sons exceeded his expectations by amassing $100,000, he reveals that he masterminded his abduction.
 But Tommy counters that his group had a Plan B: a hidden bomb inside the bag containing the ransom money.
 When the bomb explodes and commotion ensues, Frank runs off to a mine with Smoking Fox as his hostage.
 Tommy runs after them and successfully rescues his bride-to-be and captures his father.
+Frank reveals he knew that Cicero killed Tommy’s mother, as she was going to rat out his gang, and is left to rot in the mine by Tommy.

 Back in the Native Village, Tommy weds Smoking Fox with his half-brothers in attendance.
-Since the revelation that their biological father Frank Stockburn was no more than a two-bit crook, Screaming Eagle decides to adopt all the half-brothers as he did with Tommy.
+Since the revelation that their biological father Frank Stockburn was no more than a two-bit crook and a horrible father, Screaming Eagle decides to adopt all the half-brothers, as he did with Tommy.
 The Left-Eye Gang revealed that they lied about removing their right eyes, much to the anger of Clem.